Security of Electrical, Optical and Wireless On-Chip Interconnects: A Survey: Optical On-chip Communication Security

 \subsubsection{Authenticity}

-A spoofing attack can also be easily conducted on top of the basic threat model by \cite{bashir2020seconet} which was discussed in Section~\ref{subsubsec:opt_attack_conf}.
-Malicious IP/station connected to the shared optical wave-guide can tune it's MR to listen to an on-going communication and impersonate the sender or the receiver.
-Similar to attack on integrity by \cite{guo2020potential}, attacker can capture and remove a legitimate request from sender.
-After that either it can respond to the request impersonating as the destination or it can send it's own request back to the wave-guide impersonating as the legitimate sender.
-Impersonating as the sender can result in attacker obtaining sensitive information from the destination or make destination conduct an unintended task.

-\citeauthor{zhou2021attack} \cite{zhou2021attack} also talk about possible spoofing attack in thermal sensing control procedure.
+A spoofing attack can also be easily conducted on top of the basic threat model by \cite{bashir2020seconet}, which was discussed in Section~\ref{subsubsec:opt_attack_conf}.
+Malicious IP/station connected to the shared optical waveguide can tune its MR to listen to ongoing communication and impersonate the sender or the receiver.
+Similar to an attack on integrity by \cite{guo2020potential}, an attacker can capture and remove a legitimate request from the sender.
+After that, it can either respond to the request impersonating the destination or send its request back to the waveguide impersonating the legitimate sender.
+Impersonating as the sender can result in an attacker obtaining sensitive information from the destination or making the destination conduct an unintended task. \citeauthor{zhou2021attack} \cite{zhou2021attack} also talk about possible spoofing attacks in thermal sensing control procedure.
 As discussed in Section~\ref{subsubsec:opt_attack_int}, the optical router measures the raw data for temperature calculation.
-Then it needs to transfer this data to processing unit through low priority electrical NoC.
-The unique identifier for optical router in control packet can be changed so that the processing element can calculate and act on different optical router as intended.
-This will also lead to performance degradation and unreliable communication.
-The effects of the attack will be different in each instance making it harder to detect these attacks.
+Then it must transfer this data to the processing unit through low-priority electrical NoC.
+The unique identifier for an optical router in the control packet can be changed so that the processing element can calculate and act on a different optical router as intended.
+This action will also lead to performance degradation and unreliable communication.
+The effects of the attack will be different in each instance, making it harder to detect these attacks.